sedostheatre/sedos.co.uk/input/shows/2024-the-color-purple.md

   Bros./Amblin Entertainment motion picture
 authors2: Book by MARSHA NORMAN
 authors3: Music and Lyrics by BRENDA RUSSELL, ALLEE WILLIS and STEPHEN BRAY
-subtitle: An award-winning coming-of-age musical which weaves an intricate mosaic of women joined by their love for each other, the men who abuse them, and the children they nature
+subtitle: An award-winning coming-of-age musical, which weaves an intricate mosaic of women joined by their love for each other, the men who abuse them, and the children they nuture
 showtimes:
   - time: 2024-11-20 19:30
   - time: 2024-11-21 19:30